Stay up to date with notifications from The Independent

 Your support makes all the difference.

-Donald Trump is poised to recognise a former British protectorate as an official country, according to a former UK defence secretary who lobbied the president elect.
+Donald Trump is poised to recognise a former British protectorate as an official country, according to a former UK defence secretary who lobbied the president-elect.

-Sir Gavin Williamson told The Independent he has held talks with Trump’s team about the recognition of Somaliland, which holds a crucial strategic position on the Red Sea.
+Sir Gavin Williamson told The Independent he has held talks with Trump’s team about the official recognition of Somaliland, which holds a crucial strategic position on the Red Sea.

 The former Tory cabinet minister has been the leading advocate for official recognition of the ex-British protectorate, which has in effect been independent from Somalia since 1991.